 WARNING: LP GAS REGULATORS MUST ALWAYS BE INSTALLED WITH THE DIAPHRAGM VENT FACING DOWNWARD.
-REGULATORS THAT ARE NOT IN COMPARTMENTS HAVE BEEN EQUIPPED WITH A PROTECTIVE COVER.
-MAKE SURE THAT REGULATOR VENT FACES

-DOWNWARD AND THAT COVER IS KEPT IN PLACE TO MINIMIZE VENT BLOCKAGE WHICH COULD RESULT IN EXCESSIVE GAS PRESSURE CAUSING FIRE OR EXPLOSION.
+REGULATORS HAVE BEEN EQUIPPED WITH A PROTECTIVE COVER.
+MAKE SURE THAT THE REGULATOR VENT FACES DOWNWARD AND THAT THE COVER IS KEPT IN PLACE TO MINIMIZE VENT BLOCKAGE WHICH COULD RESULT IN EXCESSIVE GAS PRESSURE CAUSING FIRE OR EXPLOSION.

-The chassis-mounted tank has four controls; gas pressure regulator, vapor withdrawal (service) valve, fill valve, and gauge.
+The frame mounted tank has four controls; gas pressure regulator, vapor withdrawal (service) valve, fill valve, and gauge.
 To provide LP gas to appliances, first open the vapor withdrawal service valve all the way (counterclockwise) then close it 2/3 of a turn.
-When all LP gas systems are not is use, close the valve all the way.
+When all LP gas systems are not in use, close the valve all the way.

 Caution: Do not use pliers or a wrench to tighten valves.
 If a valve is not leak-tight when closed by hand, see your LP gas service representative.
-Extinguish all pilots and open flames, stop the engine and stop the auxiliary power generator, if installed, before filling LP gas tanks or fueling your vehicle tanks.
+Extinguish all pilots and open flames, stop engine and stop the auxiliary power generator, if installed, before filling LP gas tanks or fueling your vehicle tanks.
 Pilots and open flames should be extinguished when the vehicle is underway and, by regulation, must be extinguished in certain areas such as tunnels or restricted areas.
 Check ahead to areas where you plan to travel to determine any special regulations which may apply.

-Typical Liquid Petroleum Gas Tank
+Typical Liquid Petroleum Tank

+- 1. LP Gas Tank

-- 1. Electrical Lead to Component Monitoring System
+- 2. Electrical Leads to Component Monitoring System

-- 2. Fuel Level Indicator and LP Gauge Sender
+- 3. Fuel Level Indicator and LP Gauge Sender

-- 3. Warning Label
+- 4. Warning Label

-- 4. Fill Valve
+- 5. Fill Valve

-- 5. Shut-Off Valve
+- 6. Shut-Off Valve

-- 6. LP Regulator
+- 7. LP Regulator

-- 7. Gas Line to Appliances
+- 8. Gas Line to Appliances

-- 8. LP Gas Tank

-Filling the Chassis-Mounted LP Gas Tank
+Filling the LP Gas Tank

 A WARNING LABEL HAS BEEN LOCATED NEAR THE LP GAS CONTAINER.
-THIS LABEL READS IN PART:

-"DO NOT FILL CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY."
+THIS LABEL READS IN PART: "DO NOT FILL CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY."